iambillweber/Shell-Scripts-for-Canvas/README.md

 ## Contents

-### Enroll.sh and Enroll.xlsx

-Script to enroll users into existing Canvas courses and a Microsoft Excel template of the CSV file the script uses for input.

-### Enroll_Sections.sh and Enroll_Sections.xlsx
+### Copy.sh and Copy.xlsx

-Script to enroll users into existing Canvas courses sections and a Microsoft Excel template of the CSV file the script uses for input.
+Script to copy content from one Canvas course to another and a Microsoft Excel template of the CSV file the script uses for input.

+*Note: The script currently depends on both Canvas courses being in the same subaccount.*

 ### Create.sh and Create.xlsx